Brennan Motor Manufacturing Company: Custom vehicles

-In March 1908, an automobile gear and 28-horsepower engine for a light touring car were shipped from Syracuse to Java in the East Indies.
+In March 1908, an automobile gear and 28-horsepower engine for a light touring car were shipped from Syracuse to Java.
 The machine was from the Brennan factory and it was consigned to a Java importer.
 The body for the vehicle was built in Java.
 The machine was shipped by rail to New York City and from there by water to its final destination.

 By 1914, the company was advertising automobile parts such as auto engines, pressed steel frames, transmission gears and automobile bodies for sale.
 The firm was located at 108 Grape Street.

 Automobile engines

 In June 1902, the company was already producing Brennan Standard Motors which ran from 4 to 30 horsepower.
 According to advertisements, they were the "recognized type of motor for automobiles."
 Both water-cooled and air-cooled engines as well as mufflers and vaporizers were manufactured at the company's plant.
 They also offered a special 8 horsepower motor with a transmission gear.

-By early 1903, the company had to enlarge its factory and hire more workers in order to fill the demand for gasoline motors which it sold to both large manufacturers and individuals.
+By early 1903, the company had to enlarge its factory and hire more workers to fill the demand for gasoline motors which it sold to both large manufacturers and individuals.
 The firm had worked up a large and profitable business by furnishing motors in connection with completed drawings for automobiles.

 After the automobile business failed in 1908, the company focused on engines.
 They produced vehicle motors that were standardized for the "special service of light vehicles of the runabout class and for the finer styles of automobiles for high speed."
 Brennan was a pioneer building internal combustion engines of its own designs.
 The company also made component parts for its engines.